atet/tts/README.md

 Technically, we are starting with an audio clip and "cloning" the voice from that to generate new audio, speech-text-to-speech, speech-to-speech? *Whatever...*

-**UPDATE**: I dove into all of this because of a funny [Game Jam 2025 idea](https://www.higherthanmars.com/) that ended up being a big part of the development, so check out our game that leveraged test-to-speech for some hilarious results!
+**UPDATE**: I dove into all of this because of a funny [Game Jam 2025 idea](https://www.higherthanmars.com/) that ended up being a big part of the development, so check out our game that leveraged text-to-speech for some hilarious results!

 ----------------------------------------------------------------------------